XView

 [-use_nm]

-If present, specifies that nm units are used for location (location command) and resolution dimensions (photo command).
+If present, specifies that nm units are used for horizontal location (location command) and resolution dimensions (photo command).
 If not present, these dimensions are in micron units.
 Vertical dimensions are always in nm so having this parameter or not has no effect.

 If present, a layer legend with material names is included to the left of the cross section.